 It can also help them digest their food better and prevent gastrointestinal issues such as bloating or vomiting.
 Additionally, it can be more enjoyable for both you and your dog as they can explore and investigate scents in the environment before they get distracted by their food.

-Ultimately, walking your dog before they eat will help them to have a more enjoyable meal time experience.
+Ultimately, walking your dog before they eat will help them to have a more enjoyable meal time experience and support their digestive system.

 Risks of Walking Dog Before They've Eaten